tohyuting/tp/docs/DeveloperGuide.md

    After receiving an input from user for edit command, `EditCommandParser#parse` will be invoked.

-   As mentioned in above section, if either one of the compulsory prefixes are missing, `ParseException` will be thrown to remind users.
+   As mentioned in above section, if either one of the compulsory prefixes is missing, `ParseException` will be thrown to remind users.
 Furthermore, invalid values supplied for `type` and `index` (e.g. `String` value for `index`), a `ParseException` will be thrown.

    An attempt to determine the correct type and creating the relevant `EditDescriptor` will then be carried out.
-During this process, if incorrect prefixes such as `email` prefix for warehouse and an `address` prefix for supplier was found, a `ParseException` will be thrown.
+During this process, if incorrect prefixes such as an `email` prefix for warehouse or an `address` prefix for supplier was found, a `ParseException` will be thrown.

-   It should be noted that both `EditSupplierDescriptor` and `EditWarehouseDescriptor` are subclasses of `EditDescriptor`.N All three classes are inner classes of `EditCommand`.
+   It should be noted that both `EditSupplierDescriptor` and `EditWarehouseDescriptor` are subclasses of `EditDescriptor`.
+All three classes are inner classes of `EditCommand`.
 Despite being inner classes, they work as crucial helper classes for `EditCommand` to execute `edit` feature smoothly.

    This inheritance relationship is shown below: